In this episode, I discuss the recent news about how Google believing it is possible for smartphone to interpret and read out loud sign language.

 This is The Hear Me Out!
-[CC] Podcast, a place to hear stories from the d/Deaf and hard of hearing people and from your host Ahmed Khalifa.
+[CC] Podcast, a place to hear stories from the deaf and hard of hearing people and from your host Ahmed Khalifa.

 We take technology for granted.
 We see all these things around us and we think it’s kind of normal now.
 This voice activated speakers and Alexa, Siri, Google Home, all these are so normal now.
 We got used to it.
 We don’t think it’s special anymore.